sspacedoutz/sspacedoutz/README.md

 .
 I can act awkwardly , i swear im nice tho! ༶•

-.     ༶• i like to be with my close friends :-)
+.     ༶• i like to be with my close friends. :-)

-.

-.
+. my replies might be delayed sometimes, most likely im also watching youtube or sum. ^_^" ༶•

 .